 Explore this map of 13 centuries' worth of English metaphors

-Now, to fully appreciate the history of English metaphors, dive into the online Metaphor Map from researchers at the University of Glasgow.
+Now, to fully appreciate the history of English metaphors, dive into the online Metaphor Map.
+It was created by researchers at the University of Glasgow.
+That is in Scotland.

-Brooks explains that the three-year-long project is based on data from the university's Historical Thesaurus of English.
+The project took three years.
+Brooks said it is based on data from the university's Historical Thesaurus of English.
 It also includes words and phrases that have cropped up over 13 centuries.
 The visualization shows connections between different concepts.
 Brooks explains:

-"For example, when we describe a 'healthy economy' or a 'clear argument', we are mapping from one domain of experience that is quite concrete, such as medicine or sight, onto another domain that is rather more abstract.
+"For example, we describe a "healthy economy" or a "clear argument."
+We are mapping from one domain of experience that is quite concrete, such as medicine or sight, onto another domain that is rather more abstract.
 In this case, finance or perception, and thus benefits from metaphorical explanation."

-Likewise, consider the phrase "cropped up."
-It links the more concrete domain of plants to the more abstract ones of creation or occurrence.
+And, consider the phrase "cropped up."
+It links the more concrete domain of plants to the more abstract one of creation or occurrence.